 Experiences like those are much different than the usual rollercoaster ride I tend to have while playing Pot Limit Omaha, and I attribute my success squarely to the time I’ve spent studying in the PLO Lab.
 It really felt like I had taken my game to the next level.

-For those looking to not only learn PLO but excel at it, I highly recommend trying out Upswing Poker’s new PLO Lab.
-Given that it’s an ongoing course, I look forward to continuing to learn alongside those of you who choose to sign up, especially in upcoming lessons including the “coming soon” Heads-Up PLO and Software & Tools.
+For those looking to not only learn PLO but excel at it, I highly recommend trying out Upswing Poker’s PLO Lab.
+I look forward to continuing to learn alongside those of you who choose to sign up, especially via the Heads-Up PLO and Software & Tools.